Stephen Covey, author of The 7 Habits of Highly Effective People refers to the really important things in your life as the big Rocks.

 - Alignment of Rocks or MITs with your goals

 - Upfront planning

-In productivity this means choosing one or two important long terms goals, and making sure that your daily MITs are moving you towards these goals.
-You need to have planned what MITs you’re going to work on and when.
+In productivity, this means choosing one or two important long terms goals and making sure that your daily MITs are moving you towards these goals.
+You need to have planned what you’re going to work on and when.

-In fitness and diet, the type of your workouts or meal plans depend on whether you’re training for a marathon, or building muscle mass or just want to lose body fat.
+When it comes to your fitness and diet, the type of workouts or meal plans depend on whether you’re training for a marathon, building muscle mass or just want to lose body fat.
 Each of these goals will require a different strategy, with the right meals and workouts planned and scheduled in advance.